jise8893/AssaultCube_ESP_hack/README.md

 <br> you should delete comment to use AimHack in AssaultCube_ESP_hack.h line 131 <br>

 <br><Br>
-KKURAOP IS BY BLOG'S NAME
+kkuraop IS BY BLOG'S NAME